chapter-three/next-drupal/README.md

 ## Demo

-The following demo sites are built from a single Drupal backend, Next.js for the front end, styled with [Reflexjs](https://github.com/reflexjs/reflexjs).
+The following demo sites are built from a single Drupal backend, Next.js for the frontend and styled with [Reflexjs](https://github.com/reflexjs/reflexjs).

 - Blog: http://next-example-blog.vercel.app/
 - Marketing (with paragaphs): http://next-example-marketing.vercel.app/

 ## How to run the demo

-To see the Drupal site and test the preview mode, you can clone this repository and run the demo site on your local machine.
+To access the Drupal site and test the preview mode, you can clone this repository and run the demo sites on your local machine.

 1. Clone this repository